virtualsquare/vuos/README.md

 etc. they are responsible for.
 The API of modules consists of a subset of the system call API.
 When a process uses a read system call on a virtualized file (e.g. a file in a vumounted partition), the corresponding module receives a read request having the same signature of the standard system call.
-As an example the test module test_modules/unreal.c, provides a *view* of the entire file system in `/unreal`  and in `/unreal/unreal` simply using the system calls as module methods. (e.g. the function to implement lstat in the module is lstat, and so on.
+As an example the test module test\_modules/unreal.c, provides a *view* of the entire file system in `/unreal`  and in `/unreal/unreal` simply using the system calls as module methods. (e.g. the function to implement lstat in the module is lstat, and so on.
 The only two function that had to be defined were: `getdents64` as gliibc does not provide an interface to it and `access` as it lacks a `flags` argument).

-Tha API between modules and submodules is tailored to the specific requirements.
+The API between modules and submodules is tailored to the specific requirements.
 The API for filesystems has been chose to provide source level compatibility with FUSE modules.

 ## Installing umvu ##